We are a Full Service Podiatry Clinic Serving All Age Groups

 We’ll also check the muscular strength of your feet.
 Weak feet often develop after an injury.
 For example, if you break a toe, you’ll probably limp.
 During the healing process, the foot that you’re trying to protect will grow a bit weaker.
 If you’re not conscious of working that foot back to the same strength level as the other foot, the foot may become misaligned.

 Finally, if you suffer from bunions, we will review any needed corrective devices to straighten and strength the foot.
-Hammertoes will be carefully checked to confirm the skin is healthy and fungus-free.
+Hammertoes will be examined and the proper treatment will be suggested.

 4. An Ounce of Prevention can Reduce Your Aching Feet